Welcome to The Copper Table: Slow Food for a Fast World.

 How The Copper Table Got its Start

-Mine and my husband’s family heritage has been an inspiration as well as a wealth of knowledge when it comes to recipe development.
+Mine and my husbandโs family heritage has been an inspiration as well as a wealth of knowledge when it comes to recipe development, and The Copper Table is deeply influenced by family history and lived experience.

-My husband is Italian American, and his family is from the Puglia region of Italy.
+My family also has an Italian American side, and they are from the Puglia region of Italy.
 Before they came to the United States, they were cheesemakers.
-You will find several Italian recipes on the site as well, including Pesto di Basilico, Panzanella Toscana, and Burrata Caprese using fresh ingredients from the farm and garden just the way they do in Italy.
+You will find several Italian recipes on the site as well, including Pesto di Basilico, Panzanella Toscana, and Burrata Caprese homemade using fresh ingredients from the farm and garden just the way they do in Italy.

 If you can relate, then I hope these recipes are helpful!
-Eating well in spite of life’s daily demands is something I am really passionate about, and I enjoy helping other people find ways to eat well!
+Eating well in spite of lifeโs daily demands is something I am really passionate about, and I enjoy helping other people cook fresh at home!

 - Do you doubt your skills when it comes to finding creative uses for fresh ingredients?